 Currently, all living areas come equipped with high-speed internet connections.
 Wireless internet access is also available in campus facilities.
-Student computer labs are provided in the Learning Commons in the Lanier Academic Center.
+Student computer labs are provided in the Learning Commons in the Academic Center in West Point.
 A smaller Mac lab is available in the Fine Arts Center.